rachelAtFlatiron/EAST-SE-041023-Phase-2-React/README.md

 - Props
 - Destructuring

+***
 ## 2: State & Events

 ### SWBATs:

+- [ ] Understand how to create events in React
+- [ ] Review event handler functions, a type of callback function
+<br /><br />
-- Explain the importance of state
+- [ ] Explain the importance of state
-- Explain the difference between state and props
+- [ ] Explain the difference between state and props
+- [ ] Discuss some "gotchas" of working with useState: async code and closures
+<br /><br />
-- Observe how to use the useState hook
+- [ ] Observe how to use the useState hook
-- Observe how to use DOM events in React
+- [ ] Observe how to use DOM events in React
+- [ ] Create event handler callbacks that manipulate state
+- [ ] Trigger re-renders by setting state

 ### Lecture Topics:
 - Creating & Updating State
 - Events
 - Callbacks
 - useState

+***
 ## 3: Information Flow
 ### SWBATs:

-- Define the term “lifting state”
+- [ ] Define the term “lifting state”
-- Recognize the pattern for changing state in a parent component from a child component
+- [ ] Recognize the pattern for changing state in a parent component from a child component
-- Explain the role that callback functions play in changing parent state
+- [ ] Explain the role that callback functions play in changing parent state
-- Observe how we can render reusable components that invoke different callback functions after an event
+- [ ] Observe how we can render reusable components that invokes different callback functions after an event
-- Recognize destructured props and how to work with them
+- [ ] Recognize destructured props and how to work with them

 ### Lecture Topics:
 - Callback functions as props
 - Changing parent state
 - Reusing components w/ different behaviors

+***
-## 4: Forms
+## 4. React Forms

 ### SWBATs:

-- Explain the difference between a controlled and uncontrolled input
+- [ ] Explain the difference between a controlled and uncontrolled input
-- Explain why controlled inputs are preferred by the React community
+- [ ] Explain why controlled inputs are preferred by the React community
-- Review how to use callback functions with events in React
+- [ ] Review how to use callback functions with events in React
-- Review how to change parent state from a child component
+- [ ] Review how to change parent state from a child component
 ### Lecture Topics:
 - Controlled vs uncontrolled inputs
 - Forms

+***
 ## 5: Side Effects & Data Fetching

 ### SWBATs: